Meet Our Featured Speakers

 VPP

-The next steps for Virtual Power Plants, as explored in this event, will focus on integrating AI-driven optimization frameworks, advancing grid-responsive technologies, enhancing digital platforms for energy management, and building resilient, interconnected energy systems.
+The next steps for Virtual Power Plants will focus on integrating AI optimization frameworks, advancements in grid-responsive technologies, enhanced digital platforms for energy management, and developing resilient, interconnected energy systems.

 Show more

-Virtual Power Plants are gaining momentum.
-As market dynamics shift rapidly and energy grids grow more complex, the industry faces a growing need for flexible, scalable solutions.
-Automation, advanced metering infrastructure, and virtual models of energy systems are essential to future success.
-In the early years of VPPs, progress centered on integration technologies, communication improvements, and the strategic networking of distributed energy resources.
-These developments form a foundation for the discussions at this event.
+Virtual Power Plants are thriving.
+Market dynamics are shifting rapidly, energy grids are growing more complex, and industry requires flexible, scalable solutions.
+Automation, advanced metering infrastructure, and virtual representations of energy systems are vital for future success.
+The early years of VPPs were marked by advancements in integration technology, enhanced communications, and the strategic networking of distributed energy resources.

-At the same time, many organizations are investing in Virtual Models, which are digital representations of energy assets and entire networks.
-Engineers develop and test technologies in simulated environments before implementing them in actual grid operations.
-Some pioneers are already showcasing virtual management systems that minimize physical hardware, with operational software hosted remotely.
-The connectivity established during the early development of Virtual Power Plants now supports secure, shared data environments that enable detailed visualization and management of energy networks and processes.
-These digital platforms are helping to shape new business models focused on predictive analytics and real-time energy management.
+At the same time, many organizations are investing in Virtual Models, which are digital representations of energy assets and the entire network.
+Engineers create and test their technologies in simulated environments, and these advancements are later implemented in actual grid operations.
+Pioneers are already presenting virtual management systems in which physical hardware is minimized and operational software is hosted remotely.
+The connectivity established in the early stages of Virtual Power Plants now enables secure, shared data environments that support the visualization of energy networks and operational processes.
+These digital platforms aim to encourage new business models centered around predictive analytics and real-time energy management capabilities.

 Continuation of Virtual Power Plants

-This new chapter in Virtual Power Plants is marked by innovative applications and expanded capabilities in energy management, where automated systems optimize power distribution in real time.
-These developments are strengthening collaboration between distributed energy resources and centralized controls.
-At the same time, heightened security concerns are emerging as a significant part of the conversation.
-Cybersecurity remains a top priority for decision-makers in the energy sector.
-While there is strong enthusiasm for advanced technology and increasingly connected systems, the associated risks and challenges remain substantial.
-These topics will be central to the discussions at this event.
+This new chapter in Virtual Power Plants is marked by innovative applications and expanded capabilities in energy management, where automated systems optimize power distribution in real time, promoting collaboration between distributed energy resources and centralized controls.
+This progression also reflects heightened security concerns, as cybersecurity remains a crucial priority for key leaders in the energy sector.
+Despite the enthusiasm for advanced technologies and connected systems, the related risks and challenges remain significant.

 our sponsors